ssfsx17/ffpnp/Jobs/JobDetails/BlueMage.md

 ### Blue Magic T5

+- ????
+(3 MP) (single) - Calculate the difference between your maximum HP and the target's maximum HP.
+Do that much magical non-elemental damage to the target, ignoring Magic Evasion.
+This spell is also known as "Four Questionable Digits".
 - Bad Breath, Lesser (8 MP) (multi) - Attempts to cause Blind, Silence, and Poison statuses.
 - Missile (7 MP) (single) - Attempt to reduce the target's HP down to 1/4th of its current HP, at -50 Magic Accuracy.
 - Matra Magic (22 MP) (single) - Attempt to switch the HP and MP of the target, at a ratio of 10 HP to 1 MP.
 This effect is done at -50 Magic Accuracy.